xarantolus/backtap/README.md

 If the program is running, it will detect clicks on the fingerprint sensor.
 This detection might not seem optimal (it basically just scans the `adb logcat` output for certain lines), but it is surprisingly fast.
 Like, *very* fast.

-Whenever an event happens, the program interprets it and either starts a *very fast* click, a *quite fast* screen off or a *quite slow* home button command (this last one still uses the `input` command).
+Whenever an event happens, the program interprets it and either starts a *very fast* click, a *quite fast* screen off or a *quite slow* "recent" button command (this last one still uses the `input` command).
 And that's exactly what I wanted.

 ### Building
 Since this is a [Go](https://golang.org/) program, compiling the code should be quite easy (I promise!).
 You do need to know the architecture your phone uses, but it's likely `arm64`.